2400100/SYNCHRONOUS-UP-COUNTER/README.md

 The next flip-flop need only “recognize” that the first flip-flop’s Q output is high to be made ready to toggle, so no AND gate is needed.
 However, the remaining flip-flops should be made ready to toggle only when all lower-order output bits are “high,” thus the need for AND gates.

+**PROCEDURE**

+1.Initialize the shift register to a known state (e.g., all zeros).

+2.Input a bit serially into the shift register.

+3.Shift the contents of the register one position to the right (or left).

+4.Output the shifted bit from the last stage of the register.

+5.Repeat steps 2-4 for each bit you want to input and shift.

 **PROGRAM**